 - Massage their stomachs.
 Keep your bunny on the floor, facing you and place your hand underneath, place the other hand behind them to support them and then gently massage their belly by moving your hand forward and backwards quite quickly.

-- Make them run about a bit too as this helps get the stomach working.
+- Make them run about a bit too as this helps get their stomach working.

-- Bramble leaves and dandelions & plantain help settle stomachs
+- Bramble leaves, milk thistle, dandelions & plantain help settle stomachs

-- Profibre pellets are excellent for their digestive system and if they won’t eat them, try mixing in warm water to reduce to a paste and syringe feed it instead.
+- Profibre pellets are excellent for their digestive system and if they won’t eat them, try mixing in hot (not boiling) water to reduce to a paste and syringe feed it instead.
 You can add some of their normal pellets also.
-Do not use boiling water as it will reduce its nutrient content.
-Use warm water and allow to cool.
+Never use boiling water as it will reduce its nutrient content, use hot water only and allow to cool.

 - Listen for gurgling sounds in the stomach as this is a good sign the stomach is working.

-Remember: Recovery from GI Stasis is gradual.
+PLEASE NOTE: Recovery from GI Stasis is gradual.
 It may be days or weeks before droppings are back to normal again.
+However always contact your vet if you have any concerns while nursing your rabbit back to health after they have suffered a bout of GI Stasis

 Bloat or gas